- Top Tips for Competitive Athletes.

 You know you have an injury when you experience:

-- The fewer physical weaknesses you have, the less the chances of overtraining.
+● The fewer physical weaknesses you have, the fewer the chances of overtraining.

 A standard error exacerbating minor injuries into chronic ones emerges from ignoring them - thinking they'll go away independently.
 They seldom do.
 Swimmers experiencing pain after a swim for more than two days or the same recurrence every time during a swim should seek medical attention.
 Don't let injuries get the better of you or fester under any circumstances.